VizierDB/web-api-async/doc/configuration.md

 - *directory*: Path to base directory on file system where viztrails resources are being stored
 - *keepDeletedFiles*: Boolean flag that indicates whether files are being physicaly deleted (False) or kept (True) when a viztrail or branch is deleted.
 Default is False.
-- *useLongIdentifier*: Use long unique identifier if Ture or short eight character identifier if False.
+- *useLongIdentifier*: Use long unique identifier if True or short eight character identifier if False.
 Default is False

 Initialization